DiniruX/SurgeGlobal---DevelopmentTask/README.md

 The Routes are protected for the admin and student.

-All the forms are validated.*
+All the forms are validated *

 ## Backend